tapyu/c-and-cpp-lessons/global-variables/README.md

 The extern keyword is not required in the header file because it's common practice for header files to contain declarations, and declarations are implicitly treated as `extern`.
 I use the keyword `extern` in front of function declarations in headers for consistency — to match the `extern` in front of variable declarations in headers.
 Many people prefer not to use `extern` in front of function declarations; the compiler doesn't care

+#### Guidelines

+- A header file only contains `extern` declarations of variables — never `static` or unqualified variable definitions.

 [1]: https://stackoverflow.com/questions/1410563/what-is-the-difference-between-a-definition-and-a-declaration/1411005#1411005